 Customer A also committed to a one-time implementation fee of $3000.

 Customer B signed up with Help! around the same time, for a 12-months contract at $1000 per month, paid in advance.

 Customer B committed to pay one-time concierge support at $2000.

-Customer C committed to a 6 months contract at $1000 per month paid quarterly
+Customer C committed to a 6 monthly contract at $1000 per month paid quarterly.

 Customer D upgrades to a monthly plan of $100 on a month-on-month basis